alfiecg24/Achilles/README.md

 * Booting PongoOS as a drop-in replacement for checkra1n 1337
 * Jailbreaking rootless with palera1n

 This project is nowhere near the maturity of the original versions of these projects, but was only created as a personal project to learn more about the BootROM and iOS bootchain.
 As such, I am in no way denouncing the above projects, and would in fact recommend using them over AlfieLoader at the moment, as they are much more mature and stable.
+The project is still much in development, and so I do not recommend using it unless you know what you are doing.

 AlfieLoader has support for both IOKit and libusb as a USB backend.
 To compile with IOKit, ensure you are on a Mac and run `make`.
 For libusb, run `make libusb`.
 At the moment, macOS is the only supported operating system, but I plan to add support for Linux and Windows in the future - however, I do not have a Windows or Linux machine to test on, so this may take a while.
 If you want to help with this, please submit a pull request.